 1. Audit trails prevent fraud

 If you own a small business and think that you’re less likely to be a target of fraud, think again.
-A report from the Association of Certified Fraud Examiners in 2008 tells us that 38 percent of small businesses (companies with less than 100 employees) were victims of fraud, losing — on average — $200,000 in a year.
+According to the Association of Certified Fraud Examiners, small organizations are the most common victims of fraud.

 2. Audit trails allow for stress-free audits

-Most businesses live in constant fear of a tax audit.
-The pain of an audit can be minimized by keeping proper records.
+Most organizations live in constant fear of a tax audit.
+But you can minimize the pain of an audit with proper record keeping.

-If every transaction has a proper audit trail, an auditor can quickly determine if the transaction is valid or not.
-The auditors can do their work faster, which means less money spent on audit fees and less time spent in the field, which is better for all parties involved.
+If every transaction has an audit trail, auditors can quickly determine if the transaction is valid or not.
+As a consequence, auditors work faster, and your organization spends less money on audit fees.

-3. Better positioned to secure investment and/or loan
+3. Better positioned to secure investments and loans

 4. Error correction and time-saving